arrenndajo/Python-Script-Folder-Organization/README.md

 ## Python Script Folder Organization

-Organises various file types into respective folders with a click.
+Organizes various file types into respective folders with a click.